 2. Only Communicate in Writing.

 The less personal contact you have with your spouse, the easier it will be to contain the spewing venom.
-If possible, communicate only via email, or an email-based parenting program.
+If possible, communicate only via email, or a co-parenting app.
 If you have to text, do so, but limit your texting to emergency situations involving the children.
 Otherwise, you may subject yourself to a constant barrage of ranting texts at all times of the day … and night.

 3. Establish Written Rules.